shermp/NickelClock/README.md

 ## Configure NickelCLock

+*NickelClock 0.2.0 used a different settings format.
+When upgrading, settings are automatically migrated.*

 The clock and battery may be positioned independently in one of four locations:

 **Left header**, **Right header**, **Left footer**, **Right footer**